 What Causes Melasma?

-Melasma is a chronic condition that is affected by hormonal fluctuations.
+Melasma is a chronic skin disorder that is affected by hormonal fluctuations.
 Most women notice melasma is triggered when they undergo a large fluctuation in hormones from pregnancy, the use of birth control pills, or hormone replacement therapy.
 It also seems to run in families and is more prevalent among Latina and Asian women.

 What are the Best Treatments for Melasma?